edmundsj/stubble/README.md

 ```
 `stubbles` also provides the helper functions `read_dict_from_file`, which reads a dict from an arbitrary key-value pair file, and `language`, which takes a filename and figures out, from its extension, what language that file is using.

+## Fetaures
+- All stubble template files are valid code in their native language
+- Simple, lightweight, logicless template replacement
+- Allows for inline replacements and whole-line replacements
+- Support for individual input files and input directories
+- Respects indentation level of comment, auto-indents inserted code.

 ## Supported replacements file types
 Currently, the following replacements file types are supported: